Planning Your Content Strategy to Set Up a Successful Website Project

-Too often during website redesigns, content strategy isn't even considered until the project is well underway.
-Here we outline why your project will run much more smoothly if you tackle a content strategy plan at the outset.
+Too often during website redesign projects, a content strategy framework isn't even considered until the project is well underway.
+Here we outline why your project will run more smoothly if you tackle a content strategy plan at the outset.

 Planning a website redesign can be daunting.
 There’s a lot to consider: